How To Design Event Name Badges (that don’t suck)

 Credit: Michael

 A well-designed layout prioritises readability and hierarchy.
 Place key information, such as attendee names and affiliations, prominently at the forefront of the badge.
 This ensures attendees can easily identify each other and foster meaningful connections.
+Think about it: networking at an event in Melbourne’s convention centre is a breeze when you can catch someone’s name and company with a quick glance, without awkwardly squinting.

 Event name tag design how to's